citp/privacy-policy-historical/b/bi/biz/bizu.tv.md

 **Generally:** We may use information in the following ways:

-• For the purposes for which you specifically provided it including, without limitation, to enable us to process and fulfill your subscription or other requests
+&bull; For the purposes for which you specifically provided it including, without limitation, to enable us to process and fulfill your subscription or other requests
-• To send you information about your relationship or transactions with us
+&bull; To send you information about your relationship or transactions with us
-• To notify you about our products, services, and special offers
+&bull; To notify you about our products, services, and special offers
-• To otherwise contact you with information that we believe will be of interest to you
+&bull; To otherwise contact you with information that we believe will be of interest to you
-• To enhance or develop features, products and services
+&bull; To enhance or develop features, products and services
-• To provide advertisers and other third parties with aggregate information about our subscribers, web site user base and usage patterns
+&bull; To provide advertisers and other third parties with aggregate information about our subscribers, web site user base and usage patterns
-• To allow us to personalize the content and advertising that you and others see on our web sites
+&bull; To allow us to personalize the content and advertising that you and others see on our web sites
-• To allow other select companies to send you promotional materials about their products and services (that is, unless you've told us not to do so (see Choice below)
+&bull; To allow other select companies to send you promotional materials about their products and services (that is, unless you've told us not to do so (see Choice below)

 Information about your activities on our sites and other non-personally identifiable information about you may be used to limit the online ads you encounter to those we believe are consistent with your interests.
 We may combine the information that we collect from you with information that you provide to us in connection with your use of other Company products, services and web sites, or information we collect from third parties.